 Divisions within the AEC and the difficulties experienced by the Catholicate of the West caused a hiatus in ecumenical activities during the following two decades.
 However, this period was not without progress.
-In July 1951, when Archbishop Perry N. Cedarholm returned from the United States to his homeland of Sweden, his episcopate in the Apostolic Episcopal Church was recognized by the Church of Sweden.
+On 15 July 1951, when Archbishop Perry N. Cedarholm returned from the United States to his homeland of Sweden, his episcopate in the Apostolic Episcopal Church was recognized by the Church of Sweden.

 In the 1970s and 1980s, much of this lost ground was reclaimed.
 During the Primacy of Archbishop Bertil Persson, the AEC established ecclesiastical relations with several major Orthodox communions: the Syrian Orthodox Church (through Patriarchs Moran Mor Ignatius XXXIX Yacoub III and Moran Mor Ignatius Zakka Iwas), the Ancient Church of the East (through Catholicos-Patriarch of the East Maran Mar Adhai II), the Coptic Orthodox Church, Eparchy of France (through Metropolitan Amba Marcos, who was formerly a priest in the AEC), and the Melkite Greek Catholic Church (through Patriarch Maximos V Hakim).